Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 Using circuit simulation software for circuit-assisted design and virtual circuit experiments can improve the work efficiency of engineers, save learning time, and make real pictures more intuitive.

-Parts in the circuit do not necessarily resemble or completely different in shape from the actual parts.
+Parts in the circuit do not necessarily resemble or are completely different in shape from the actual parts.

 However, it generally represents the characteristics of the element, and the number of pins matches the actual element.